ryan-whit/ucb-module9/README.md

 ## Description

-Use `node.js` to generate a README.md file using command line prompts.
+Use `node.js` and `inquirer` to generate a README.md file using command line prompts.

 - As a developer, I want a README generator so that I can quickly create a professional README for a new project.
+- When I am prompted for input to the README template, then I can provide that input from the command line.
+- When I am finished providing my input, then the app auto-generates a populated README file using the template.

 ## Table of Contents